chris10davies/MSDS692-Data-Science-Practicum/README.md

 ## EDA (EXPLORATORY DATA ANALYSIS)

 ### Employee Status
- A bar plot to see the proportion of reviews from current vs. former employees.
+ A bar plot was utilized to see the proportion of reviews from current vs. former employees.
 Tesla had slightly more reviews from current employees while Google had more from former employees.

 ![alt text](images/bar_emp_status.png "emp_status")

 ### Ratings
-Next, I took a look at the company review ratings.
-The majority of Google's reviews are rated 5 or 4 with very few 2's and 1's.
+Visualizing the company review ratings shows the majority of Google's reviews are rated 5 or 4 with very few 2's and 1's.
 Tesla also had many 5's and 4's along with a decent amount of lower ratings.
 This lines up with Google's mean rating of 4.2 compared to Tesla's mean rating of 3.6.

 Google             |  Tesla
 :-------------------------:|:-------------------------: